spiffe/spiffe/CODE-OF-CONDUCT.md

 When discussing violations with a user, the SSC will make reasonable attempts to generalize information so that it is still useful but not identifying of the reporter.
 This will not always be possible (eg., if a report is made regarding a 1-on-1 interaction).

 The SSC will issue a warning to users who don't follow this code of conduct.
 A second offense results in a temporary ban.
 A third offense warrants a permanent ban.
-It is at the SSC's discretion to un-ban offending users, or to immediately ban a toxic user without warning.
+It is at the SSC's discretion to un-ban offending users, or to immediately ban a user without warning due to egregious action (violence, threats).

 ### References